cblevins/sp25-data/_modules/portfolio-site.md

 I'm [Your Name], a student at [Your University] studying [Your Field].
 This portfolio showcases my work in HIST 4261/5261: Working With Data.
 ```

+### Change Your Profile Picture (index.md)

+- Let's change the current profile photo that is defined in the YAML front matter:
+- Navigate to `assets` -> `img` within the Code section nof the Github repository and locate the `profile.jpg` file.
+- Let's add a second image file to this `img` folder that we're going ot use intsead for your profile.
+If you have a photo of yourself you want to add, upload it here nad name it `profile-1` (with whatever file type ending after it - ex. `profile-1.jpg` or `profile-1.png`)
+- If you don't have a photo of yourself you want to use, let's add a temporary placeholder image of the CU Denver logo.
+Download the logo from [this page](https://www.ucdenver.edu/images/default-source/global-theme-images/cu_logo.png), then upload the file into the `img` folder and rename it `profile-1.png`
+- Change the YAML front matter in `index.md` to change where it says `profile.jpg` to say `profile-1.png` (or .jpg or whatever file you chose)
+- Once Github has fininshed building and deploying your site, see if the image is updated!

-### Edit Your Project Review (project-review.md)
+### Edit Your Project Review Page (project-review.md)

-- The page `project-review.md` is a placeholder.
+- The page `project-review.md` (in the `_pages` folder) is an empty placeholder file.
 You will edit this file to complete and submit your first major assignment of the semester (your project review).
 - Look at the front matter and note the variable `date`.
 - If you look below the front matter at the content, you will see some text that is actually referencing the variable `date` (ie. `{{ page.date }}`)
 - Go to `https://yourusername.github.io/project-review` - notice how instead of printing `{{ page.date }}` it's printing the _value_ of that variable.